 This type of echocardiogram involves using dobutamine, a medicine that stimulates your heart similar to the way exercise does.
 It increases your heart rate and the squeezing function of your heart.
 Your healthcare provider gives you dobutamine through an IV.
-He or she then takes ultrasound pictures of your heart, using sound waves through a device on your chest wall (echocardiography).
-The pictures are taken before and after you get dobutamine, in a specific protocol.
-This allows your doctor to see if blood is flowing properly through the chambers of your heart.
-This is to further evaluate heart valve function, and to see how well your heart is working.
+He or she then takes ultrasound pictures of your heart, using sound waves through a device placed on your chest wall (echocardiography).
+The pictures are taken before and after you get dobutamine.
+This lets your healthcare provider see if blood is flowing properly through the heart and if your heart is pumping normally.
 The test is often done in a hospital or cardiac testing center.

-Tell your doctor what medicines you take, and ask if you should take any before the test.
+Tell your healthcare provider what medicines you take, and ask if you should take them before the test.
 Don’t smoke, drink alcohol, or have any caffeine for 12 hours before the test, or as directed by your healthcare provider.
 Don't eat for at least 4 hours before the test.
 Make sure to wear a two-piece outfit.
 You may need to undress from the waist up and put on a short hospital gown.
-Allow one extra hour for checking in and getting ready for the test.
+Allow an extra hour for checking in and getting ready for the test.

 Your healthcare provider places small pads (electrodes) on your chest to record the electrical activity of your heart.

 He or she starts an intravenous (IV) line in your arm.

 A painless device (transducer) coated with cool gel is moved firmly over your chest.
 This device creates ultrasonic, inaudible sound waves that make images of your heart on a screen.